microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Select-EntraGroupIdsGroupIsMemberOf.md

 ## Description

-The Select-EntraGroupIdsGroupIsMemberOf cmdlet gets the groups that a specified group is a member of in Microsoft Entra ID.
+The `Select-EntraGroupIdsGroupIsMemberOf` cmdlet gets the groups that a specified group is a member of in Microsoft Entra ID.

 ## Examples

-### Example 1: Get the group membership of a group for a group.
+### Example 1: Get the group membership of a group for a group

 ```powershell
 Connect-Entra -Scopes 'GroupMember.Read.All'